 Undergraduate Minor in Art History

-The Art History minor has proven to be a desirable adjunct for students majoring in the biological sciences, social sciences, cultural studies, languages, and for those majoring in the allied areas of Art Studio, Design, or Landscape Architecture.
+Students in a variety of majors find they benefit from an Art History minor.
+Because upper-division courses in Art History have no prerequisites, our minor conveniently fits into many academic plans.
 Art History is both visually-oriented and analytical, and because it is a writing discipline, the minor has also provided an interesting and useful source of core GE credits (AH, VL, WC, ACGH, WE).

 * Undergraduate Seminar courses are recommended as electives, AHI 190A-H.

 * If architecture is an interest, you can easily create a minor entirely of architecture-related courses.
 Consult the architectural emphasis in the course catalog for a list.

 * UC Davis summer session upper division courses all count toward the minor.
 In summer session we offer some of our most interesting courses, not available during the regular academic year.
 They are taught by dedicated, experienced faculty who are experts in their fields.